 Guaranteed Maximum Price (GMP) Contract

-What Should Be Included In a Construction Contract?
+What Should Be Included in a Construction Contract?

 Choosing the Right Contract